-Caron briefed the Board on our obligations regarding Freedom of Information requests, noting under the Freedom of Information (Scotland) Act 2002 that anyone can request information.
-Once a request has been received the Commission has 20 days to make a response.
+Caron briefed the Board on our obligations regarding Freedom of Information requests stating under the Freedom of Information (Scotland) Act 2002 that anyone can request information and once a request has been received the Commission has 20 days to make a response.
+Caron highlighted that everything we do is FOI'able and that once a request has been made records should not be deleted.
+Advise was given around the use of using personal devices and WhatsApp texts, due to the challenges faced with managing communications channels and security concerns and difficulty in retaining information.